 Thanks to his scholarship support, Chapman has been able to focus on his academics and become involved in several student organizations, including the Society for Hispanic Engineers and the Power Electronic Society.
 When he graduates, he wants to work in power generation, because of his interest in the supply and distribution of power and its systems and signals.

 Because of his involvement with ECAP, Chapman has the power to succeed.

 “There’s no limit to the help you can find at the university or the opportunities available,” he said.

 - ECAP is an example of a program that not only provides financial assistance to qualifying students but also goes above and beyond to foster student success outside the classroom.

-- Research activities, graduate and undergraduate course offerings and professional development and continuing education opportunities combine to form the foundation and structure for centers.
+- Private gift support is used for operating costs and activities critical to campus; developing and implementing interdisciplinary courses, curricula, minors and professional master’s degree programs; and promoting greater globalization for teaching, research and outreach.
+Research activities, graduate and undergraduate course offerings and professional development and continuing education opportunities combine to form the foundation and structure for centers.
 Each academic partner brings complementary expertise to the organization.